Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 Heart Rate variability is the variation in time between each heartbeat.
 This variation is affected by the autonomic nervous system and will increase from parasympathetic/rest-and-digest activity and decrease from sympathetic/fight-or-flight activity.
 A healthy ANS is one that can quickly activate or deactivate either stimuli, so being able to quickly change from low to high variation and vice-versa is a measure of good physical and mental health and high stress resilience [@Dong2018].
 Habitual aerobic exercise appears to aid the maintenance of higher HRV in active subjects when compared with age- and weight-matched sedentary subjects [@DeMeersman], and correlates with VO$_{2max}$ [@Buchheit2006].

 Not all HRV measures are created equal; HF, SDNN and RMSSD were statistically significantly higher in athletes than in controls, but other resting HRV parameters were not statistically different between groups [@Danieli2014].
 It is equally important to compare HRV measures not in a vaccuum but from longitudinal monitoring.
 In the case of elite athletes training for an upcoming event, another study found weekly and 7-day rolling averaged Ln rMSSD and the Ln rMSSD to R–R interval ratio as practically useful to represent a meaningful change in fatigue and/or fitness.
 In the same study, increasing HRV values were shown to be a possible sign of positive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform [@Plews2013].

 #### Heart Rate Recovery

 HRR has become a significant, non-invasive measure of cardiovascular-parasympathetic influence and general cardiovascular health.
 A large number of studies suggest that slowed HRR is an independent predictor of all-cause mortality [@Qiu2017].
 Fast HRR is statistically significantly faster in athletes [@Danieli2014], and is associated with cardiac adaptation to physical activities of various durations and intensities [@Durmic2019].
 HRR differs alot from subject to subject, depending on the type of sport the subject is trained in, his/her age, the intensity of the training regime, etc. [@Durmic2019] It is important to use the change in HRR over time as a measure of increased fitness, instead of using it as a baseline fitness metric.

 HRR has a fast phase and a slow phase (see also section \ref{hrr}).
-Analysis revealed that the fast phase accounts for almost all of the HR decay after a intermediate intensity sessions (≈ 98%), remaining only a minor portion of the decay falling in the slow phase (≈ 2%).
+Analysis revealed that the fast phase accounts for almost all of the HR decay after a intermediate intensity sessions (\~98%), remaining only a minor portion of the decay falling in the slow phase.
 On the other hand, slightly different contributions are observed in High Intensity sessions (91% and 9%).
 For these reasons, percentage values of slow and fast phase might provide complementary information when comparing different exercise intensities.
 This same study also demonstrated that high-intensity exertion delays both parasympathetic reactivation and sympathetic withdrawal, resulting in a flatter curve [@Bartels2018].
 The fast phase HRR correlates with parasympathetic modulation [@Danieli2014]

-Studies have shown no correlation between HRR and HRV [@Esco2010] [@Molina2016], but a correlation exists between HRR and Baeke score [@Buchheit2006], which means that having an active lifestyle results in faster HRR.
+Studies have shown no correlation between HRR and HRV [@Esco2010] [@Molina2016], but a correlation exists between HRR and Baecke score [@Buchheit2006], which means that having an active lifestyle results in faster HRR.
 Fast phase HRR (specifically, the Heart Rate Index, being HR_max minus Heart rate after 1 minute of recovery) also correlates with VO$_{2max}$.
 As VO$_{2max}$ is primarily influenced by sympathetic activity, this means that an incread in fitness not only means higher parasympathetic modulation, but also enhanced sympathetic activity.
 In general, HRR can be used as a measure of Autonomic Nervous System adaptation [@Durmic2019].

 ### Hoe wordt fitheid getrained TODO